In this section

 Get support.
 Tell someone how you feel.
 You could tell a parent, a teacher, or a friend.
 They can listen to how you feel.
 After they listen, they might say, “No wonder you feel that way, I see why you feel sad.”
 It helps to know they understand.

 Sometimes, that’s all you need to start feeling better.
-Other times, you want to talk more about what you feel sad about.
+Other times, you want to talk more about your feelings.
 Talking about how you feel helps you get ready to feel better.

-Put yourself in a good mood.
+Get active or make something.
 Shake off a sad mood by doing things that put you in a brighter mood.
 Play a game or sport, ride a bike, dance or run.
 Take a walk, make art or music.
-Read, or spend time with someone you like.
-Relax, or get active.
-Have some fun, and feel better.
+Spend time with someone you like.
+Have some fun and feel better.

 Learning to cope with sad feelings takes practice.
 But it helps you make room for more positive feelings.